Nikita0605/taskflow-docs/README.md

 └── user-guide/
 ```

-Each documentation area contains related topics and a README file to help readers navigate available content.
+Each documentation area contains related topics and a README file to help navigate available content.

 ---

 # Documentation Approach

-TaskFlow documentation is organized around the needs of the reader.

-User documentation focuses on completing tasks within the application.

-Developer documentation provides technical details required to understand, configure, and extend the system.

-API documentation explains integration requirements and service behavior.

-Installation documentation covers deployment, configuration, and maintenance activities.

-Design documentation explains product concepts and system behavior.

-This structure keeps information focused and helps readers find relevant content without searching through unrelated topics.
+TaskFlow documentation is written with a focus on clarity, accuracy, and usability.

+Each document explains information at the level required for its purpose.
+User documentation focuses on completing tasks, while technical documentation provides deeper details about implementation, configuration, and integration.

+Where applicable, documents include examples, validation steps, and troubleshooting guidance to help readers apply the information in real scenarios.

 ---

-# Documentation Principles
+# Documentation Structure

-## Clear and Direct

-TaskFlow documentation uses simple and precise language to explain concepts and procedures.

-The goal is to help readers complete tasks successfully rather than only describe product features.

----

-## Consistent Structure

-Documents follow a common structure where applicable:
+Documents follow a consistent structure where applicable:

 ```
 Overview